Table of Contents

 Overall Thoughts On The Yamaha Montage 8

-I think this is a very solid instrument and the only thing I don’t like is the price.
+I think this is easily one of the best keyboard workstations and the only thing I don’t like is the price.
 It is very expensive, but it is also a keyboard that is basically a complete recording studio all in one.

-The Korg Kronos LS 88 has 9 different sounds and this is the main feature that sets it apart from most other workstations.
+The Korg Nautilus has 9 different sounds and this is the main feature that sets it apart from most other workstations.
 One of the sound engines is for electric piano sounds and these are top-notch.

-I like the sound of Nord Electro pianos, but I really like the sounds of the electric piano on the Korg Kronos LS.
+I like the sound of Nord Electro pianos, but I really like the sounds of the electric piano on the Nautilus.
 There is also a sound engine for organ sounds and this sound engine as well sounds very expensive and warm.

 I think this is one of the most impressive products on the market right now and this is an instrument that you can use for your entire musical career.

 The Kurzweil PC4 is one of Kurzweil’s most popular products.
 Like most Kurzweil products, this workstation is known for incredible customizability as well as an impressive sound engine.

 Another selling point for this is the flashplay technology.
 It loads far faster than the Nautilus keyboard.
 When comparing the sounds of the PC4 versus that of Yamaha and Korg, I think it’s a no-brainer that the PC4 sounds better.
 With this being said, this is subjective and everyone has theire own opinion.

 I recently started playing Kurzweil products about two years ago.
 The PC4’s sound engine is incredible and it has some presets that blow the brakes off of some of the more expensive VSTs I’ve played.